 But what exactly are the seven gifts of the Holy Spirit?
 Where do they come from?
 How do they work concretely in the life of believers?
 In this article, we will explore their biblical foundation, theological development, spiritual application, and how-now more than ever-we need to invoke their action in our daily lives.

-I. Biblical and Patristic Foundation: The Prophetic Root of the Gifts understanding, the spirit of counsel and might, the spirit of knowledge and of the fear of the Lord."
+I. Biblical and Patristic Foundation: The Prophetic Root of the Gifts

 The biblical source of the seven gifts is found in the prophet Isaiah: